deyvedvm/algorithms-java/README.md

 - Removing a given character
 - Removing a given character (functional style)
 - Finding the character with the most appearances (functional Style)
+- Counting substring occurrences in a string first Approach (11 in 111 occurs 1 time)
+- Counting substring occurrences in a string second Approach (11 in 111 occurs 2 times)

 ### Tree